 This course is a Foundation Degree programme designed to offer a learning programme to students with a relevant Level 4 qualification in Electrical and Electronic Engineering subject, or equivalent, to obtain a FdEng in Electrical and Electronic Engineering and, if desired, progress to a BEng (Hons) programme in Electrical and Electronic Engineering at Solihull College and practice in a career as an Incorporated Engineer (IEng).

 Students graduating with this FdEng award will be confident practitioners in Engineering with the knowledge and ability to apply current technology to existing products & designs as well as developing new ones.
 They will have a sound understanding of Engineering Principles and the skills necessary to communicate them to others and develop them into finished products that meet customer expectations and agreed specifications.
 Within this skill set will be the ability to reflect on their own work to evaluate what worked, what can be improved and how the overall process can be changed for the better.

-*Optional Units: *Mathematics II and Electronic Design are compulsory for students who wish to progress to Level 6 of the BSc (Hons) Electronic Engineering degree.
+*Optional Units: *Mathematics II and Electronic Design are mandatory for students who wish to progress to Level 6 of the BEng (Hons) Electronic Engineering degree.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated, please contact us for the latest information.

 The programme consists of lectures, seminars, project work, and directed activities to promote independent learning along with workshops, and tutorials.
 Work-based learning is also an important part of the programme and will be linked in with core modules.

 The programme is designed for full time mode of study for 1 year - 1 day per week (9:00am-8:00pm) plus work-based project (flexible hours).